redhat-cop/microsegmentation-operator/README.md

 [![Build Status](https://travis-ci.org/redhat-cop/microsegmentation-operator.svg?branch=master)](https://travis-ci.org/redhat-cop/microsegmentation-operator) [![Docker Repository on Quay](https://quay.io/repository/redhat-cop/microsegmentation-operator/status "Docker Repository on Quay")](https://quay.io/repository/redhat-cop/microsegmentation-operator)

 The microsegmentation operator allows to create [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) rules starting from [Services](https://kubernetes.io/docs/concepts/services-networking/service/).

-This feature is activated by this annotation: `microsegmentation-operator.redhat-cop.io/microsegmentation: "true"` By default the generated NetworkPolicy will allow traffic from pods in the same namespace and to the ports described in the service.
+This feature is activated by this annotation: `microsegmentation-operator.redhat-cop.io/microsegmentation: "true"`.

+By default the generated NetworkPolicy will allow traffic from pods in the same namespace and to the ports described in the service.

 The NetworkPolicy object can be tweaked with the following additional annotations:

 | Annotation  | Description  |